A good start to the new year with 24 articles brought in for repair.

 In attendance also were the ex Guildford Mayor, Sallie Barker, who supported so many of our events during her past year in office, together with the current Mayor Howard Smith.

-Was held this year on the 13th March 2025
+Schools Got Talent Was held this year on the 13th March 2025

 This year’s schools were Christ’s College, Prior’s Field School Duke of Kent School and for the first time Ash Manor School joined us,

 It was a great evening of musical entertainment provided by the extremely talented young people from all four schools.
+The schools rehearsed during the day and then each performed for half an hour in the evening.

 This was a brilliant event of which we are very proud and if you would like to be involved in any way, in our next event on 10th March 2026, including advertising in the programme, please contact: Jane Hindley on 07979933363 or janesjh@hotmail.com.